less-hub/less-Pokemulator/README.md

 * Add villages, routes etc to world zone
 * Add better world map
 * Add storyline

-## Program language
----
-This game is written in Ruby

 ## Adding a map
 ---